quidampepin/quidampepin.github.io/impact_story_1_en.md

 *2022-2023*

-I helped Canadians access complex public health information more easily by redesigning the Health Infobase landing page and creating a design manual that improved clarity and consistency for years to come.
+I helped Canadians access complex public health information more easily by redesigning the **Health Infobase landing page*** and creating a **design manual** that improved clarity and consistency.

 ---

 ## **Context**
-* The Health Infobase is a key Government of Canada platform for public health data (e.g., chronic diseases, mental health, COVID-19).
+* The Health Infobase is a key Government of Canada platform for public health data (for example, chronic diseases, mental health, COVID-19).
 * Over time, the landing page became cluttered and dated, with dozens of competing links and no clear information hierarchy.
-* Users — including researchers, policymakers, and the public — struggled to find the data they needed.
+* Users, including researchers, policymakers, and the publicl, struggled to find the data they needed.
 * Updates were being made without a consistent design approach, creating risks for accessibility and usability.